 Engineering.
 Engineering is about making useful things.
 Engineering is often distinguished from crafts in that engineers use scientific principles to create their designs, and focus on designing under practical constraints.
-As William Wulf and George Fisher put it:2 favorite description of what engineers do is "design under constraint".
-Engineering is creativity constrained by nature, by cost, by concerns of safety, environmental impact, ergonomics, reliability, manufacturability, maintainability-the whole long list of such "ilities".
+As William Wulf and George Fisher put it:

+Whereas science is analytic in that it strives to understand nature, or what is, engineering is synthetic in that it strives to create.
+Our own favorite description of what engineers do is "design under constraint".
+Engineering is creativity constrained by nature, by cost, by concerns of safety, environmental impact, ergonomics, reliability, manufacturability, maintainability- the whole long list of such "ilities".
 To be sure, the realities of nature is one of the constraint sets we work under, but it is far from the only one, it is seldom the hardest one, and almost never the limiting one.